RetronEletron/PortageForest/README.md

 3. Mount your root partition (Must be at least 15gb in size) to `/mnt/gentoo` by doing `sudo mount /dev/sdXY /mnt/gentoo`
 4. Uncompress the file to `/mnt/gentoo` by doing `sudo tar -xJpf file.tar.xz -C /mnt/gentoo`
 5. Run `wget -nc https://raw.githubusercontent.com/RetronEletron/VoidOfPortage/main/gentoo-chroot && chmod 755 gentoo-chroot && sudo ./gentoo-chroot /mnt/gentoo`
+6. Mount your EFI partition to /boot/efi by `mount /dev/sdXY /boot/efi` and if it does not exist run `mkdir /boot/efi`
+7. Edit fstab by running `nano /etc/fstab` and make sure it looks like:
+UUID=<uuid of efi> /boot/efi vfat umask=0077 0 2
+UUID=<uuid of root>    /    <root partition type>    noatime    0 1